jniltinho/docker-ssh/README.md

-Docker image with SSHD running under Linux and Supervisor.
+Docker image with SSH Daemon running under Linux and Supervisor.

 #### Usage
 to be able to connect user can provide port and password for `root` user.
 Please see examples below.